Roberto Clemente Professional Baseball League: Inception and Béisbol Romántico (1938–1970)

 Francisco Coimbre was a key member of Ponce's success with his offense, winning two batting championships, establishing a league record for most consecutive games with hits and not recording a single strikeout in three consecutive seasons (1939–42).
 The consistency of his performances earned him a Most Valuable Player award.
 Other players that participated for Ponce included Juan Guilbe Colon (June 26, 1914 - April 29, 1994) and Griffin Tirado.
+Coimbre and Pedro Cepeda batted over .400 in more than one season, joining Tomás Quiñones, Juan Sánchez and Rafaelito Ortiz as the local stars of the league.

 World War II affected the league directly, reducing the 1942–43 season's length with only four active teams.
 This number of teams continued until 1946, while the rule that allowed the participation of three imported players per team, was suspended from 1942 to 1944.
 In the 1944–45 season, Canena Marquez debuted in the league establishing a record of highest batting average for a rookie with .361, fulfilling the minimum required at-bats.
 The Senadores de San Juan won their first championship on 1945–46, defeating the Indios in the finals.
 During this season, Joe Buzas became the first foreign MLB player to manage in the LBPPR.
 Tomas “Planchardon” Quiñones won two back-to-back Most Valuable Player awards from 1943 to 1945.
 In 1947, the league's team participated in a series of five games against the New York Yankees, which featured Ponce defeating the visiting team.
-Jose “Pantalones“ Santiago debuted in this season, earning the Rookie of the Year recognition while Canena Marquez broke Josh Gibson's home run record of 13.
-Vic Power made his debut for the Criollos on the 1947–48 season, in which the team won the league's title with a roster that included Rafaelito Ortiz, who was the only pitcher to win 10 or more games for 3 different LBPPR teams.
+Jose "Pantalones" Santiago debuted in this season, earning the Rookie of the Year recognition while Canena Marquez broke Josh Gibson's home run record of 13.
+Vic Power made his debut for the Criollos on the 1947–48 season, in which the team won the league's title with a roster that included Ortiz, who was the only pitcher to win 10 or more games for three LBPPR teams.